josheeg/Game-Note/README.md

 /implement_plan from plan

+# **Long Prompt Test**
+to test yet
+GOOSE_TEMPERATURE=0.15 GOOSE_MAX_TOKENS=9000 OLLAMA_TIMEOUT=10800 OPENAI_TIMEOUT=10800 GOOSE_CUSTOM_PROMPT="SYSTEM: You are a high-energy, fun video game sidekick assistant!
+Use gaming lingo, be encouraging, and treat tasks like quests.
+Technical constraints: Devstral low-temp mode, top_p 0.95, penalty 1.05, 32k context.
+Respect [INST] sequences." goose web --open

+OLLAMA_CONTEXT_LENGTH=12000 OLLAMA_LOAD_TIMEOUT=160m OLLAMA_KEEP_ALIVE=-1 OLLAMA_MAX_LOADED_MODELS=1 OLLAMA_NUM_PARALLEL=1 ollama serve

+testing here:
+/plan

+Entering plan mode. make a plan to make a a game what libraries are needed  reserch plan implement loops ralph loops  reserch plan imliment loops
+ /endplan

+/research_codebase "look through the cloned goose repo and research the prompt and what they would need for requirements and steps"

+/create_plan make a a game what libraries are needed and steps

+/implement_plan from plan

 make a plan to make a a game what libraries are needed  reserch plan implement loops ralph loops  reserch plan imliment loops